amritadutta25/company-information-app/readme.md

 ``` -->

 ## Mockup
+The website has a homepage with company name and description.
 The website will have a search bar where user inputs the ticker they want to know about.
 Once we receive the request, the website will display an overview of the company like its name, location, asset type, plus some stats like 52 week high trading price, 52 week low trading price.